-If ticket cost is an issue for you, please reach out to us at email@example.com
+Discounted tickets are available if ticket cost is an issue for you.
+Reach out to us at email@example.com to learn more.

 Can I invite my friends/lovers/enemies?

 Yes!
 Feel free to share this page with anyone you want to invite (no cops though).
-When they buy their ticket, we’ll ask for the name of the person who referred them.
+When they book their ticket, we’ll ask for the name of the person who referred them.

 Can I get a cheaper ticket if I can only come for two days?

-Due to a freak pooping accident, Tim sustained a brain injury that caused him to lose the ability to plan Funopticon, while retaining all other functionality.
-Doctors describe the condition as “deeply medical” and “totally, 100% real.”
+As you may recall, due to a freak pooping accident in 2020, original Funopticon co-planner Tim Dingman sustained a brain injury that caused him to lose the ability to plan Funopticon, while retaining all other functionality.

 Medical experts from around the globe continue their desperate search for a cure.
 So far, none has been found.
 New evidence points to a connection with Havana Syndrome, Munchausen by Proxy, and PGADS.